Central Bank staff member being tested for coronavirus

 A member of the Central Bank’s 1,900 staff is being tested for coronavirus, according to the organisation.

-However, the bank said that its premises in Dublin’s north docklands will continues to operate as normal until the results are known, in line with guidance received from the Health Service Executive (HSE).
+However, the bank said that its premises in Dublin’s north docklands will continue to operate as normal until the results are known, in line with guidance received from the Health Service Executive (HSE).

 “The staff member has been in contact with the HSE and are currently in self-isolation, in line with HSE advice,” a spokesman for the bank said.
 “This individual has not been present in any of our premises since last Friday.”